-As of December 31, 2015 and 2014, our Company had approximately 123,200 and 129,200 employees, respectively, of which approximately 3,300 and 3,800, respectively, were employed by consolidated variable interest entities ("VIEs").
-The decrease in the total number of employees in 2015 was primarily due to the refranchising of certain territories that were previously managed by CCR to certain of the Company's unconsolidated bottling partners.
-For more information about the North America refranchising transactions, refer to Note 2 of Notes to Consolidated Financial Statements set forth in Part II, "Item 8.
+As of December 31, 2016 and 2015, our Company had approximately 100,300 and 123,200 employees, respectively, of which approximately 2,900 and 3,300, respectively, were employed by consolidated variable interest entities ("VIEs").
+The decrease in the total number of employees in 2016 was primarily due to the refranchising of certain bottling territories that were previously managed by CCR to certain of the Company's unconsolidated bottling partners, as well as the deconsolidation of our German and South African bottling operations.
+For more information about the North America refranchising transactions and deconsolidation of our German and South African bottling operations, refer to Note 2 of Notes to Consolidated Financial Statements set forth in Part II, "Item 8.
 Financial Statements and Supplementary Data" of this report.
-As of December 31, 2015 and 2014, our Company had approximately 60,900 and 65,300 employees, respectively, located in the United States, of which approximately 500 were employed by consolidated VIEs in both years.
+As of December 31, 2016 and 2015, our Company had approximately 51,000 and 60,900 employees, respectively, located in the United States, of which approximately 400 and 500, respectively, were employed by consolidated VIEs.

 Our Company, through its divisions and subsidiaries, is a party to numerous collective bargaining agreements.
-As ofDecember 31, 2015, approximately 17,500 employees, excluding seasonal hires, in North America were covered by collective bargaining agreements.
+As ofDecember 31, 2016, approximately 16,300 employees, excluding seasonal hires, in North America were covered by collective bargaining agreements.
 These agreements typically have terms of three years to five years.
 We currently expect that we will be able to renegotiate such agreements on satisfactory terms when they expire.